royertiago/INE5425/system_overview.md

     the time spent in each state.
 -   Average resource occupation.
 -   Minimum, maximum and average time that an entity spends in queues.
+    The processing time _is not_ counted as "queue time".
 -   Minimum, maximum and average response time
+    The processing time _is_ counted as "response time".
 -   Count of total entities at current time in the simulation.